-There are set procedures for dealing with misbehaviour.
+There are set procedures for managing behaviour.
 Any of these can be used as appropriate.

-Level 1

-Appropriate ignoring

-Positive verbal warnings

-Reasoning

-Moving the child within the classroom
+Level 1 Appropriate ignoring Positive verbal warnings Reasoning Moving the child within the classroom

-Verbal warnings and stating consequences

-Thinking Table/Chair for reflection

-Restricting/loss of playtimes

-Involving parents informally once an appointment has been made
+Level 2 Verbal warnings and stating consequences Thinking Table/Chair for reflection Involving parents informally once an appointment has been made

-Meeting with parents

-Timely meetings with parents to discuss behaviour (only in more serious situations)

-Pastoral Support Plan for concerning behaviour and at risk of an exclusion

-Withdrawal from classroom

-Working with outside agencies e.g. RBWM Behaviour Support Service or Educational Psychologist
+Level 3 Meeting with parents Timely meetings with parents to discuss behaviour (only in more serious situations) Pastoral Support Plan for concerning behaviour and at risk of an exclusion Withdrawal from classroom Working with outside agencies e.g. RBWM Behaviour Support Service or Educational Psychologist

-Formal fixed term exclusion
+Level 4 Formal fixed term exclusion

-Formal permanent exclusion
+Level 5 Formal permanent exclusion